ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 point within the normalized time point interval, the existing adjacent DevCCF atlases on either chronological side can be warped to the desired time point.
 A subsequent call to one of the ANTsX template building functions then permits the construction of the template at that time point.
+In Figure \ref{fig:virtual}, we illustrate the use of the DevCCF velocity flow model for generating two such virtual templates for two arbitrary time points.
 Note that both of these usage examples can be found in the GitHub repository previously given.